-The tide turned for the S&P500 financial sector with the announcement of a COVID-19 vaccine in November of 2020, and the sector has been a strong performer (both relative and absolute) since that time.
-The market saw broader sector participation in the second quarter and financials finished with a return of 8.2% which was in-line with the 8.4% return for the S&P 500 Index.
+Since the announcement of a COVID-19 vaccine in November of 2020, the sector has continued to be a strong performer (both relative and absolute).
 For the trailing 12 months, the financials sector gained 60.8% and was the best performing sector.
-The vaccine rollout and subsequent decrease in U.S. COVID cases, continued strength in the economic recovery coinciding with the reopening, better credit conditions, higher interest rates, and the lingering effects of the second stimulus continued to be tailwinds for the sector during 2Q21.
+While mitigated somewhat by concerns about the rise of the delta variant, the earnings recovery continues to move forward.
+3Q21 tailwinds for the sector has been primarily driven by the vaccine rollout, continued (but non-linear) strength in the economic recovery coinciding with the reopening, better credit conditions, relatively higher interest rates, and the lingering effects of the second stimulus.

-The news of a COVID-19 vaccine served as a boost to the broader market and, in particular, to sectors that had underperformed for most of 2020.
+The November 2020 news of a COVID-19 vaccine (both efficacy and timing) served as a boost to the broader market and, in particular, to sectors that had underperformed for most of 2020.
 The worst performing sectors of last year continue to be the best performing sectors in 2021.
 However, while the end of the pandemic and return to pre-2020 growth levels are starting to come into view, the timeframe for a full recovery is still unknown due to lingering effects on consumer and business confidence and balance sheets.
-Specifically, many of the longer-term macro concerns that plagued the sector and other economic/rate sensitive areas of the market before the pandemic are still in place; the Fed has signaled that interest rates will remain at depressed levels at least through 2022, and there is still no certainty around whether a higher nominal environment can be sustained.
-As such, the sustainability of the rally in the sector is uncertain.
+Specifically, many of the longer-term macro concerns that plagued the sector and other economic/rate sensitive areas of the market before the pandemic are still in-place; the Fed has signaled that interest rates will remain at depressed levels at least through 2022, and there is still no certainty around whether a higher nominal environment can be sustained.
+As such, the sustainability of the rally in the sector is uncertain and most of the relative gains occurred in 102021.

-The current backdrop remains favorable for universal banks and brokers as the capital markets are robust and expenses wellcontrolled.
+The current backdrop remains favorable for universal banks and brokers/asset managers as the capital markets are robust and expenses well-controlled.
 Scale has become a competitive advantage, and we are positive on business models with a broad reach along with higher profitability metrics.
 Also, higher interest rates (especially with a steeper yield curve) translate into higher interest revenue and earnings for the regional banks, though this is largely priced into those stocks.